November 8, 2024

 At this point, you might jump to the assumption that I am saying we should tear the whole house down and build something new — but my metaphor takes a different turn.
 Construction on the new house is already well underway.
 The old house will fall on its own; instead of tearing it down, let’s redirect our precious energy toward reinforcing the new structures.

-The old house can serve our transition to the new one; we can turn our attention instead to what is worth saving, what is already working and want we want to build into the new structures.
+The old house can serve our transition to the new one; we can turn our attention instead to what is worth saving, what is already working and what we want to build into the new structures.

 Governance is Not the Same as Government: Changing Perspective